zscaler/terraform-aws-zpa-app-connector-modules/modules/vpc_route/README.md

-# Palo Alto Networks VPC Route Module for AWS
+# Zscaler Private Access (ZPA) VPC Route Module for AWS

 A Terraform module for deploying a VPC route in AWS cloud.